skooter500/OOP-2017-2018/README.md

 I have included a couple of extra audio files you can try out to test your transcription algorithm.

+Try and use the Eclipse debugger to complete todays lab:

+F11 - Starts debugging
+Ctrl + F8 - Switches perspective between Debug and Java Ctrl + Shift + B - Toggles a breakpoint in your code F6 - Steps over a line of code
+F5 - Step into a method

 # Week 7 - Digital audio & Using Eclipse
 - [Digital audio](https://en.wikipedia.org/wiki/Digital_audio)
 - [Zero crossings algorithm](https://en.wikipedia.org/wiki/Zero_crossing)